-Apurimac and Cusco Iron Ore Project (Peru) (SRK 56%)
+Apurimac and Cusco Iron-Ore Project (SRK 50%)2

-The Company holds a direct interest of 56% in Apurimac Ferrum S.A. ("AF"), the owner of the Apurimac and Cusco project concessions located in Peru.
+The Company holds a direct interest of 50%2 in Apurimac Ferrum S.A.
+(AF), the owner of the Apurimac and Cusco project concessions located in Perú.
 Strike is currently funding AF through a loan agreement with AF and Mr Hellsten, Strike's Managing Director, is President of AF.
-These loans will be capitalised in mid-2012 under the 2009 Settlement Agreement between the AF shareholders unless Strike exercises the "shoot-out" provision of the agreement.
-At that time the other AF shareholder, the D&C Group, has the right to make a top-up capital contribution to AF which, depending on the amount contributed, will result in D&C holding between 25% and 50% of AF.
+These loans will be capitalised in mid-2012 under the 2009 Settlement Agreement between the AF shareholders (Capitalisation Date), unless Strike exercises the "shoot-out" provision of the agreement.
+Assuming Strike does not exercise the "shoot-out", at the Capitalisation Date the other AF shareholder, D&C Group, has the right to make a top-up capital contribution to AF.
+Depending on the amount contributed, this will result in D&C holding between 25% and 50% of AF.

-Comprised of an Indicated Resource of 142.5Mt at 57.84% Fe and an Inferred Resource of 127.5Mt at 56.7% Fe.

-The percentage of Strike's shareholding in Apurimac Ferrum S.A. ("AF"), the company which holds these concessions.

-3 See footnote 2.

-4 Subject to an option for D&C to acquire 6% of AF from Strike which, if exercised, would give Strike and D&C each a 50% shareholding in AF.

-Under the "Shootout" provisions of the AF Settlement Agreement Strike may, but is not obliged to, make an offer to purchase D&C's shares in AF.
-If Strike makes such an offer D&C must either offer to purchase Strike's shares for a higher price per share or accept Strike's offer.
+- 1 Comprised of an Indicated Resource of 142.5Mt at 57.84% Fe and an Inferred Resource of 127.5Mt at 56.7% Fe. - 2 At the date of this Report Strike in fact holds 56% of AF, having acquired the 12% stake formerly held by Iron Associates Corporation in July 2011, increasing Strike's holding from 44% to 56%.
+This acquisition was subject to an option for D&C to acquire 6% of AF from Strike.
+D&C has since given notice of exercise of that option, but the option shares have not yet been transferred to D&C. After the transfer D&C and Strike will each hold 50% of AF. - 3 The percentage of Strike's shareholding in Apurimac Ferrum S.A., the company which holds these concessions, and see footnote 2. - 4 On an undiluted basis.
+On a fully-diluted basis, which assumes the exercise of all Strike warrants in Cuervo and all Cuervo options and warrants held by third parties, Strike would hold approximately 46% of Cuervo. - 5 Under the "Shootout" provisions of the AF Settlement Agreement Strike may, but is not obliged to, make an offer to buy D&C's AF.
+If Strike makes an offer D&C must either accept the offer or buy Strike's shares for a higher price per share.

-Strike has continued to progress the Apurimac and Cusco Projects in the Southern Andes region of Peru.
-The Apurimac Project comprises 72 concessions totalling approximately 59,000 hectares6 and the Cusco Project covers 17,500 hectares approximately 150 kilometres to the south-east of Apurimac.
+Strike has continued to progress the Apurimac and Cusco Projects in the Southern Andes region of Perú.
+The Apurimac Project comprises 72 concessions totalling approximately 59,000 hectares6 and the Cusco Project covers 17,500 hectares, approximately 150 kilometres to the south-east of Apurimac.

-Following a detailed review of the project resources inventory and study programs in late 2010 the focus of activities has moved from detailed project studies to exploration and resource expansion.
+Following a detailed review of the projects' resource inventory and study programs in late 2010, the focus of activities has moved from detailed project studies to exploration and resource expansion.
 The current mineral resources at Opaban are high quality and form a sound basis for a potential iron-ore operation, however, additional resources are required to justify the significant infrastructure costs and deliver a robust iron-ore business.
 The Company's geological team believe that the existing AF concessions hold strong potential for additional iron ore, and has identified opportunities to acquire additional prospective ground within the region.